 8.4.2.
-Small button located to the right of the green 14-Terminal Connector Block
+Small recessed button above the Power in terminal block

-Short press: WiFi Access point on/off
+Short press: Turns WiFi Access point and Bluetooth on/off

-A single short press toggles the internal WiFi access point on and off.
-The LED indicates its state: when the LED blinks green slow, then the built-in Access Point is disabled. when the LED is green and blinking fast, then the built-in Access Point is enabled.
+A single short press toggles the internal WiFi Access Point and Bluetooth on and off.
+The LED indicates its state: when the Wifi Access Point LED blinks red and the Bluetooth LED is off, then the built-in Access Point and Bluetooth is disabled.
+When the Wifi Access Point LED blinks green and the Bluetooth LED blinks blue, then both, built-in WiFi Access Point and Bluetooth is enabled.

-Long press: reset all network settings to factory defaults
+Long press: Reset all network settings and the Bluetooth PIN code to factory defaults

 Press and hold the small button for a minimum of four seconds.
-The LED will stay on for 2 seconds to indicate that the log press has been recognised; then release the button again.
+The LEDs will stay on for 2 seconds to indicate that the long press has been recognised; then release the button as soon as the Wifi Access Point LED blinks green quickly.